4 top travel tips for type 2 diabetes

 3. Stay active

-Exercise is often the first thing to slide during the holiday season — we totally get it.
+Exercise is often the first thing to slide while traveling — we totally get it.
 But it’s important to get in at least 30 minutes of physical activity daily or as recommended by your healthcare provider.
-It can be as simple as a brisk walk around the neighborhood (bonus: enjoy the holiday lights along your route!).
+It can be as simple as a brisk walk around the neighborhood.
 Stuck on a plane, train, or long car ride?
 Do a few stretches in your seat or take a stroll up and down the aisle if you can.